-These chewy chocolate fudge tahini cookies are soft, fudgy and loaded with decadent chocolate.
+Chewy chocolate fudge tahini cookies are soft, fudgy and loaded with decadent chocolate.
 Easy to make and sure to satisfy your chocolate craving!
+These chocolate tahini cookies are also gluten free and vegan.

 Jump to: